 Kerberos Attacks

-Kerberos is the predominantly used authentication protocol in Microsoft Active Directory and has largely replaced the New Technology LAN Manager (NTLM) in everyday use there.
-Kerberos has the big advantage that it is much more secure than NTLM.
-Nevertheless, even when using Kerberos, you should keep a few things in mind to create a secure AD environment.
+Kerberos is the predominately used one Authentication protocol in Microsoft Active Directory and has largely replaced the New Technology LAN Manager (NTLM) in everyday use.
+Kerberos has the great advantage that it is much more secure than NTLM.
+However, there are a few things you should keep in mind when using Kerberos in order to create a secure AD environment.

-In this article, we therefore present some key Kerberos attacks.
-A prerequisite for a good understanding of these vulnerabilities is a basic understanding of the protocol, which we have already covered in this article.
-The most important things in a nutshell: Kerberos uses so-called tickets for authentication, through which domain users can perform authentications against the Key Distribution Center (KDC) and the Authentication Service (AS).
+In this article we therefore present some essential ones Kerberos Attacks before.
+A good understanding of these vulnerabilities requires a basic understanding of the protocol, which we already covered in this articles treated.
+The most important thing in brief: Kerberos uses so-called Tickets, which domain users can use to authenticate against the Key Distribution Center (KDC) and the Authentication Service (AS).
 The Kerberos service (KDC & AS) is usually found on the domain controllers of a domain.

 Kerberos Attack 1: Kerberos User Enumeration

-Since Kerberos is an authentication protocol, it is possible to perform brute force attacks against it.
-A brute-force attack on Kerberos has a distinct advantage over attacks on other authentication methods: No domain account is required to perform the attack, only a connection to the KDC.
+Since Kerberos is an authentication protocol, it is possible Brute force attacks against this protocol.
+A brute-force attack on Kerberos has a distinct advantage over attacks on other authentication methods: no domain account is required to perform the attack, just a connection to the KDC.

 Attack

-An attacker can determine whether a user exists or not by looking at the KDC's response when sending an authentication request (AS-REQ).
-This allows attackers to effectively bruteforce usernames by using word lists.
-It is advantageous to the attacker here that Kerberos pre-authentication failures in Active Directory are not logged with a normal logon failure event (4625), but with the specific event ID 4771 (Kerberos pre-authentication failed).
-This fact reduces the likelihood that an attack will be noticed.
+When sending an authentication request (AS-REQ), an attacker can use the response from the KDC to determine whether a user exists or not.
+This allows attackers to username effectively brute force by using word lists.
+Here, it is advantageous for the attacker that Kerberos pre-authentication failures in Active Directory are not logged with a normal logon failure event (4625), but with the specific Event ID 4771 (Kerberos pre-authentication failed).
+This circumstance reduces the probability that an attack will be noticed.

-Using Kerberos User Enumeration, it is also possible to discover user accounts without pre-authentication.
+It is also possible to use the Kerberos User Enumeration to determine user accounts without pre-authentication.
 This can be useful for an AS-REP roasting attack, which we will discuss in the second section of this article.

-However, performing a brute force attack may result in user accounts being locked out.
-Therefore, attackers must be careful with this Kerberos attack.
+However, performing a brute force attack may result in user accounts being suspended.
+Therefore, the attackers should be careful with this Kerberos attack.

 ProSec Kerberos Attacks